GaloisInc/ivorylang-org/pages/software/build.md

 The [smaccmpilot-build][] repository contains all of the sources you will need as git submodules.
-It also contains the FreeRTOS 7.1.0 release as sources, and a build script to create a cabal-dev sandbox for the SMACCMPilot build.
+It also contains the FreeRTOS 7.1.0 release as sources, and a build script to create a cabal sandbox for the SMACCMPilot build.

 [smaccmpilot-build]: http://github.com/galoisinc/smaccmpilot-build